RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - The concept of Relevance.
       - The use of Exclusionary Rules.
       - The Use of Discretionary Rules.
-    - Aim is to be more ‘Inclusionary’ than ‘Exclusionary’.
+    - Aim is to be more 'Inclusionary' than 'Exclusionary'.
   - Admissibility – A 3-Stage Process
     - In assessing the admissibility of evidence, the Court undertakes a three-stage process where each threshold must be met before moving to the next step:
       - 1. Relevant / Not Relevant?